matrix-org/dendrite/CODE_STYLE.md

 ## Logging

-We prefer to log with static log messages and include any dynamic information in fields.
+We generally prefer to log with static log messages and include any dynamic information in fields.

 ```golang
 logger := util.GetLogger(ctx)